 The key operational responsibilities of the Bureau are to:

 The Bureau acts as a focal point for economic debate within Commission.
 In particular, the Division contributes to the training plan of the Commission through capacity building courses and seminars.
 It also ensures research on studies of a general economic nature such as impact assessments.

-Chief Economist, Economic Research Bureau and Acting Commissioner
+Chief Economist, Economic Research Bureau and Acting Deputy Commissioner